Go Ad-Free

 Dr. William Haseltine on Different COVID-19 Variants:

-William Haseltine, PhD, is is a giant in the field of genetics and viral infections.
+William Haseltine, PhD, is a giant in the field of genetics and viral infections.
 He has taught at Harvard and is a recognized expert on the COVID-19 pandemic.

-“how dangerous is each new version of SARS-CoV-2”?
+“How dangerous is each new version of SARS-CoV-2”?

 Dr. Haseltine answers: